Harold Reitman: Professional boxing career

 Early in his career, Reitman trained out of the famed 5th Street Gym in Miami Beach, Florida.
 Former lightweight world champion Beau Jack worked as Reitman's fitness conditioner and boxing mentor.
 When the gym was demolished in 1993, Reitman moved his training to Gerrits Leprechaun Gym in Miami.

 On February 15, 1991, with a professional record of 7-1-1, Reitman fought a three-round charity exhibition match against the five-time world champion Roberto Durán at the Hollywood Diplomat Hotel in Miami Beach.

 On November 11, 1991, Reitman fought heavyweight Tim Anderson for the NBA Independent Cruiserweight title in a televised fight.
 Though Reitman scored two 9th round knockdowns, the fight ended in a draw.
 In March 1992, Reitman was the 12th ranked Heavyweight boxer in the world according to the International Boxing Council.

 On December 12, 1995, in a scheduled 10 round main event fight, Reitman lost to heavyweight Peter McNeeley, who had only been defeated twice in his career, with one of those defeats having occurred at the hands of Mike Tyson several months earlier.

 In December 2000, Reitman fought Kenny Lunkins in a scheduled 10 round main event at War Memorial Auditorium in Fort Lauderdale, FL.
 At the age of 50, Reitman was the state of Florida's oldest active fighter.

 Reitman retired from boxing in 2002 at the age of 52, with a lifetime record of 13-7-6, with 11 knockouts.

-During his career, Reitman sparred with over 30 world champions, including: Tim Witherspoon, Michael Nunn, Trevor Berbick, Hector Camacho, Macho Camacho Jr., Emile Griffith, Mike McCallum and Pinklon Thomas.